 In both cases, having a pet will expand your social network and make you feel happier and more inclined towards relationships.

-Have pets to be happier, like owning a Rabbits
+Having pets makes us happier, like owning Rabbits

-Have pets to be happier, like owning a Crickets
+Having pets makes you happier, like owning a cricket

 Animals don’t have to be cuddly to help.
 In a 2016 study published in the journal Gerontology, older adults who were given five crickets in a cage became less depressed after eight weeks compared to a control group.
 The act of caring for a living creature seems to make a difference.